dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/index.md

 * Tokens have a short lifetime, one hour by default, which limits the attack window.
 Tokens can also be revoked at any time.
 * Self-contained JWTs offer guarantees to the client and server about the authentication process.
 For example, a client has the means to detect and validate that the tokens it receives are legitimate and were emitted as part of a given authentication process.
 If a third party attempts to switch a token in the middle of the authentication process, the client can detect the switched token and avoid using it.
 * Tokens with OAuth and OIDC don't rely on the user agent behaving correctly to ensure that the app is secure.
-* Token-based protocols, such as OAuth and OIDC, allow for authenticating and authorizing hosted and standalone apps with the same set of security characteristics.
+* Token-based protocols, such as OAuth and OIDC, allow for authenticating and authorizing users of hosted Blazor WebAssembly solution clients and standalone Blazor Webassembly apps with the same set of security characteristics.

 > [!IMPORTANT]
 > For versions of ASP.NET Core that adopt Duende Identity Server in Blazor project templates, [Duende Software](https://duendesoftware.com/) might require you to pay a license fee for production use of Duende Identity Server.
 For more information, see <xref:migration/50-to-60#project-templates-use-duende-identity-server>.